isomerpages/moe-peicaisec/Media/achievements3/_posts/2023-04-14-post-Science PinnaCle@Peicai for achieving outstanding results in the C B Paul Science Quiz.md

 description: ""
 image: ""
 ---
-<p align="center"><b>CCongratulations to our Science PinnaCle @ Peicai for achieving outstanding results in the C.B.
+<p align="center"><b>Congratulations to our Science PinnaCle @ Peicai for achieving outstanding results in the C.B.
 Paul Science Quiz organised by ACJC!</b>
 <table>
 <tbody>
 <tr>